The Institute has a range of on demand formal CPD courses available for you to undertake at your own pace for a period of 12 months.

 This innovative two-part online course explores the proposition of introducing Indigenous Ecosystem Corridors and Nodes into urban developments, with an aim of mitigating and combatting the ecological damage inflicted upon the earth by millennia of human settlement and population growth.
 This program will unpack the benefits and challenges attendant to this enterprise, with contributions from a range of scholars and leading practitioners.
 See More

-This intensive six-hour masterclass is designed to equip you with a most comprehensive understanding of best practice in adaptive reuse design.
+This intensive six-hour course is designed to equip you with a most comprehensive understanding of best practice in adaptive reuse design.
 Presented by an unrivaled panel of industry leaders this event represents the standard for Formal CPD in this area.

 In this session, award winning conservation architect, urban designer and author Elizabeth Vines explores heritage conservation frameworks in an Australian and international context, providing an overview of key tools, standards, targets and the ethics and attitudes underpinning them.
 Following this, Yugumbir man and principal architect for the Government Architect NSW Dillon Kombumerri presents illuminating knowledge and perspectives for reading and respecting Indigenous cultural heritage, helping to build attendees’ First Nations cultural literacy in line with new NSCA performance criteria.